Alternative Title: I Learned Everything I Know From the Novels of Marian Keyes.

 In my own dream reading list, there would be Rachel’s Holiday, The Golden Notebook by Doris Lessing, and Ulysses.
 Has ever a book been as savaged as Ulysses?
 It’s unreadable nonsense, written for critics, the witterings of a madman…

 To be fair, it does take steely determination to get through some of it.
 I’ve only managed to get through five chapters (at the beginning and end.
 And some in the middle).
 But it is also, I believe, a truly brilliant book, that everyone should at least try to read, if they’re into reading.
 It’s a deeply compassionate work, which so tenderly takes an ordinary, not particularly successful, not particularly witty or wealthy man, and follows him through the epic narrative of his inner life.
 Each man, no matter how lowly he may appear, is his own Ulysses in his own Odyssey.
 (And each woman too, as the many female voices in the book express, whenever we get to dip into their experience for a little while).
-The book expresses horror, both public (the anti-semitism in 1920s Dublin, scathingly picked apart by Joyce, as a rebuke and a warning…) and personal (Bloom’s painful, diffused, utterly secret feelings about his wife’s infidelity).
+The book expresses horror, both public (the anti-semitism in 1920s Dublin, scathingly picked apart by Joyce) and personal (Bloom’s painful, diffused, utterly secret feelings about his wife’s infidelity).
 All kinds of hypocrisy are laid bare.
 As well as the horrors, there is the sublime and the beautiful.
 For example, Molly Bloom’s soliloquy, and her enduring love for her husband, with the word ‘yes’, her answer to him when he proposed, repeated throughout her final, hazy dreams; and Stephen Dedalus’ memories of his dead mother, her old dancing cards ‘folded away, musk perfumed’, along with the phantom sound of old dance-hall laughter.

 Tiny excerpt: Bloom gets into bed, his wife is already asleep: ‘the presence of a human form, female, hers, the imprint of a human form, male, not his’.
 In such a huge book this is the only statement of certainty about whether or not she’s been unfaithful.
 Later Bloom lies in bed next to Molly and thinks of ‘the inanity of extolled virtue: the lethargy of nescient matter: the apathy of the stars’.
-He has forgiven her, and feels that she doesn’t really need to be forgiven anyway (the pointlessness of ‘extolled’ virtue – he thinks it would be wrong to hold a moral argument over her) and then he connects matter and stars with inanity, lethargy, apathy – it seems to me, beamed all the way from the olden days of the 1920s, that here is a man lying in bed mulling over the insignificance of his turmoil in the context of the universe.
-Which we’ve all done at some point, our own Ulysses in our own Odyssey.
+He has forgiven her, and feels that she doesn’t really need to be forgiven anyway (the pointlessness of ‘extolled’ virtue – it would be wrong to hold a moral argument over her) and then he connects matter and stars with inanity, lethargy, apathy – it seems to me, beamed all the way from the olden days of the 1920s, that here is a man lying in bed mulling over the insignificance of his turmoil in the context of the universe.
+Which we’ve all done at some point, in our own Odyssey.

 Here’s a picture of a Karmann Ghia.
 I still want to be Katherine when I grow up.